artyomb/ssl_gate/Readme.md

 ## Local Gate
 More practical example is to setup server gates to secure local services access.
 Suppose you have Wiki server, RestAPI server and Jabber server running locally.
-Then you can setup three gates to provide SSL access these services from outside.
+Then you can setup three gates to provide SSL access to these services from outside.

 The `SSLGate` file may looks as follows
 ```yaml
 wiki: